Ted Turner: Time Warner merger

 Turner was Time Warner's biggest individual shareholder.
 It is estimated he lost as much as $7 billion when the stock collapsed in the wake of the merger.
 When asked about buying back his former assets, he replied that he "can't afford them now".
-In June 2014 Rupert Murdoch's 21st Century Fox made a bid for the company valuing it at $80 billion.
+In June 2014, Rupert Murdoch's 21st Century Fox made a bid for Time Warner valuing it at $80 billion.
 The Time Warner board rejected the offer and it was formally withdrawn on August 5, 2014.

 Rivalry with Murdoch

 Turner had a long-running feud with fellow cable magnate Rupert Murdoch for years.
 This originated in 1983 when a Murdoch-sponsored yacht collided with the yacht skippered by Turner, Condor, during the Sydney to Hobart Yacht Race, causing it to run aground 6.2 mi from the finish line.
 At the post-race dinner, a drunken Turner verbally assaulted Murdoch, afterward challenging him to a televised fistfight in Las Vegas.

-Murdoch's Fox News, established in 1996, became a rival to Turner's CNN to which Murdoch held disdain for its "liberal slant" in news coverage.
+Murdoch's Fox News, established in 1996, became a rival to Turner's CNN, a channel that Murdoch regarded with disdain for its "liberal slant" in news coverage.
 Time Warner declined to carry it on their New York City cable network in response, who in the midst of a merger, Turner said would "squash Rupert Murdoch like a bug."

 In 2003, Turner challenged Murdoch to another fistfight, and later on accused Murdoch of being a "warmonger" for his support and backing of President George W. Bush's invasion of Iraq.

 However, revealing in an interview with Variety in 2019, Turner said he and Murdoch have since made amends.